hollenstein/xlsxreport/README.md

 ## Run a script

-To generate a simple excel protein report, run the "xlsxreport" script with an input and config file.
-Here is an example with the default maxquant.yaml config file.
+To generate a simple excel protein report, run the "xlsxreport" script with an input and template file.
+Here is an example with the default maxquant.yaml template file.

 ```
-xlsxreport C:/proteinGroups.txt maxquant.yaml
+xlsxreport proteinGroups.txt maxquant.yaml
 ```